teisenbe/transpsoe/README.md

 ### Calibration

 1. Apply power to the module.
-2. Set the semitone knob to 0 and the summing switch to the off position.
+2. Unplug any patch cables, set the semitone knob to 0, and the summing switch to the off position.
 3. Measure the first output on the top.
 It should be 0V, +/- 0.5mV.
 This is not adjustable.
 A different value is indicative of a problem with the circuit.
 4. Measure the second output on the top.
 It should be 1V.
-Adjust the trimpot on the back of the module to get it as close as possible to 1V.
+Adjust trimpot RV1 to get it as close as possible to 1V.
 5. Measure the third and fourth outputs on the top and the first on the bottom.
 They should be 2V, 3V, and -1V, respectively.
-They should be pretty close at this point, but if they're not, you can further tune the trimpot to minimize the error across the -1V, 1V, 2V, and 3V values.
+They should be pretty close at this point, but if they're not, you can further tune RV1 to minimize the error across the -1V, 1V, 2V, and 3V values.
+6. Set the semitone knob to 1 and the summing switch to the off position.
+7. Measure the first output on the top.
+It should be 83.33mV (1/12 mV).
+Adjust trimpot RV2 to tune as close to 83.33mV as you can, since any error here is going to be multiplied by up to 11.
+8. Set the semitone knob to 11.
+7. Measure the first output on the top.
+It should be 916.67mV (11/12 mV).
+Adjust trimpot RV2 to tune as close to 83.33mV as you can, since any error here is going to be multiplied by up to 11.

 ### Voltage reference